phonegap-build/docs-en/3.1.0/support/getting_help.md

   <a href="https://twitter.com/phonegapbuild" target="_blank">twitter account</a>
 , we will announce any updates related to our service outage there.

-If our service status page displays no visible issues head over to our
+If our service status page displays no visible issues, head over to our
-  <a href="http://community.phonegap.com" target="_blank">community support page</a>
-make a post and we'll answer shortly.
+  <a href="http://community.phonegap.com" target="_blank">community support page</a>, make a post and we'll answer shortly.

 ## Are You Having Issues With Writing the App?